yj1399/ParkingLot/README.md

 <h4>
 <ul>
 <li>   For Running the Script one should run main.py .
 Output file will be created </li>
-  <li> It can also be run without input file for that one should provide all commands from Shell </li>

 </h4>
  </ul>
 <br>